connexcs/docs/docs/customer-portal/cp-data-management.md

 6.Select from the **Dataset Type** which are the preset data storage options.
 The two options are:

 + **Key / Value** - Contains a basic Key / Value Storage.
-+ **Lead Set** - Contains the most common fields when using a datastore for customer / campaign data which you can use with dialers.
++ **Leadset** - Contains the most common fields when using a datastore for customer / campaign data which you can use with dialers.

 <img src="/developers/img/db2.png" width="300">